kubeedge/website/content/en/docs/developer/device_crd.md

  Mapper is an application that is used to connect and control devices.
 The following are the responsibilities of the mapper:
  1) Scan and connect to the device.
  2) Report the actual state of twin-attributes of device.
- 3) Map the expected state of device-twin to the actual state of device-twin.
+ 3) Map the expected state of device-twin to actual state of device-twin.
- 4) Collect telemetry data from the device.
+ 4) Collect telemetry data from device.
- 5) Convert readings from the device to a format accepted by KubeEdge.
+ 5) Convert readings from device to a format accepted by KubeEdge.
  6) Schedule actions on the device.
-Check the health of the device.
+ 7) Check the health of the device.

-The mapper can be specific to a protocol where standards are defined i.e Bluetooth, Zigbee, etc or specific to a device if it is a custom protocol.
+ Mapper can be specific to a protocol where standards are defined i.e Bluetooth, Zigbee, etc or specific to a device if it is a custom protocol.

  Mapper design details can be found [here](https://github.com/kubeedge/kubeedge/tree/master/docs/proposals/mapper-design.md#mapper-design)

- An example of a mapper application created to support bluetooth protocol can be found [here](https://github.com/kubeedge/mappers-go/tree/main/mappers/ble)
+ An example of a mapper application created to support bluetooth protocol can be found [here](https://github.com/kubeedge/kubeedge/tree/master/mappers/bluetooth_mapper#bluetooth-mapper)

 ## Usage of Device CRD